salharthi/Mypage/_pages/publications.md

 <hr />

-<strong>Toward Understanding the Effects of Cognitive Styles on Collaboration in Multiplayer Games</strong><br>Sultan A. Alharthi, George E. Raptis, Christina Katsini, Igor Dolgov, Lennart E. Nacke, and Zachary O. Toups.
+<li><strong>Toward Understanding the Effects of Cognitive Styles on Collaboration in Multiplayer Games</strong><br>Sultan A. Alharthi, George E. Raptis, Christina Katsini, Igor Dolgov, Lennart E. Nacke, and Zachary O. Toups.
 2018.
 Toward Understanding the Effects of Cognitive Styles on Collaboration in Multiplayer Games.
 In <em>Companion of the 2018 ACM Conference on Computer Supported Cooperative Work and Social Computing (CSCW '18 Companion)</em>.
 ACM, New York, NY, USA. [ <a href="https://doi.org/10.1145/3272973.3274047" style="color:black">doi</a> | <a href="https://dept-wp.nmsu.edu/pixl/files/2018/10/CognitiveStyles.pdf" style="color:black">full text</a>]</li>
 <li>

 <hr />